-Pragmatic Marketing has written an e-book, The Strategic Role of Product Management.
+Pragmatic Institute has written an e-book, The Strategic Role of Product Management.
 In it, Pragmatic argues that strong product management is key to the success of a company when it is strategic and focuses on identifying and solving market problems.

 Increasingly we see companies creating a VP of Product Management, a department at the same level in the company as the other major departments.
 This VP focuses the product management group on the business of the product.
 The product management group interviews existing and potential customers, articulates and quantifies market problems in the business case and market requirements, defines standard procedures for product delivery and launch, supports the creation of collateral and sales tools by Marketing Communications, and trains the sales teams on the market and product.
 Product Management looks at the needs of the entire business and the entire market.

 What can you, as a corporate executive, do to enable the strategic product management that will contribute to your company's success?

 - Create a product management department in your company.

 - Ask your product managers to lead the company's positioning efforts.